-Based on the eyewitness accounts, the jury found Porter guilty.
-Sklodowski sentenced him to death.
+The jury found Porter guilty, and Sklodowski sentenced him to death.
 Porter had exhausted his appeals, his execution date was set, his family had made funeral arrangements, and he was just 50 hours from execution when he won a reprieve from the Illinois Supreme Court in late 1998.
 The reprieve was not granted out of concern that Porter might be innocent but solely because he had scored so low on an IQ test.
-The court’s only intent was to determine whether he was able to comprehend the nature of his ultimate punishment.
+The court’s only purpose was to determine whether he was able to comprehend the nature of his ultimate punishment.

-Two days later, after prosecutors satisfied themselves of the veracity of the confession, Porter was freed, having spent 17 years on death row, and the charges against him were dismissed the following month.
-Eight months later Simon pleaded guilty to second-degree murder in exchange for a sentence of 37½ years.
-In 2000, Porter received a $145,875.29 award from the Illinois Court of Claims.
+In February 1999, after prosecutors satisfied themselves of the veracity of the confession, Porter was freed, having spent 17 years on death row, and the charges against him were dismissed the following month.
+In September 1999, Simon pled guilty to second-degree murder and involuntary manslaughter in an emotional hearing during which he apologized to the families of the victims.
+Simon was sentenced to 37 years in prison.
+Governor George H. Ryan granted Porter a pardon based on innocence and in 2000 Porter received a $145,875.29 award from the Illinois Court of Claims.

 In December 2005, lawyers for Simon filed a post-conviction petition seeking to vacate his conviction.
 Simon claimed he was coerced by Ciolino to falsely confess to the murders.
 Ciolino denied the accusation.
 The petition said that Inez Jackson had recanted her statement that she was present when Simon shot green and Hillard.
 Walter Jackson, Inez Jackson’s nephew, who told the Northwestern students that he saw Simon commit the murders, also recanted and said that his statement was false.